quantify-os/quantify-core/docs/technical_notes/dataset_design/Quantify dataset - examples.md

 trace_example.shape, trace_example.dtype
 ```

-Now we can plot this digitized signals for each quadrature.
-For clarity we plot only
+Now we can plot these digitized signals for each quadrature.
+For clarity, we plot only
 part of the signal.

 ```{code-cell} ipython3